Family Educational Rights and Privacy Act (FERPA)

 REVIEW AND CORRECT HIS/HER RECORDS

-former students have rights to inspect and review their education
+former students have the right to inspect and review their education

 records within 45 days from making such a request.
 The right of